brofrims25/cytrilclan/README.md

 A production-ready clan plugin for Paper/Spigot **1.21.x**, built for servers running both Java and Bedrock players (via Geyser/Floodgate).

+## v1.1 changelog (review & hardening pass)

+- **Fixed: item loss via drag-and-drop.** Every read-only GUI (bank withdraw, bank history, member list, etc.) now blocks `InventoryDragEvent` outside the few slots that are meant to be editable (the deposit area, the give-item slot).
+Previously a player could drag an item into an unused display slot and lose it permanently when the menu closed.
+- **Fixed: renaming a clan left an orphaned YAML file.** `ClanManager` now has a proper `renameClan()` that re-keys the in-memory index, saves under the new filename, and deletes the old one.
+- **Fixed: clan/tag names had no character whitelist.** Since the clan name is used directly as the save filename, names are now restricted to `[A-Za-z0-9_]` (3-16 chars) and tags to `[A-Za-z0-9]` (2-5 chars) - both in `/clan create` and in the in-game rename flow.
+Base names allow spaces/`-`/`_` since they're never used as filenames.
+- **Fixed: self-management edge case.** A player could open their own entry in the member list and act on themselves without outranking anyone.
+Management actions now always require outranking the target, no exceptions.
+- **Added: disband confirmation.** Disbanding is permanent, so it's no longer a single click - the GUI opens a "are you sure?" screen, and the command requires `/clan disband confirm`.
+- **Added: invite expiry.** Invites now expire after `general.invite-expiry-minutes` (default 5) instead of staying valid forever.
+- **Added: working `/clan transfer <player>` / `/clan transfer cancel` command** (previously the command just told you to use the GUI).
+- **Added: `cytrilclan.use` permission is now actually enforced** at the top of `/clan` (it existed in `plugin.yml` before but nothing checked it).
+- **Added: GUI open/click sound feedback** using the existing `gui-open` / `gui-click` config entries, which were defined but never played.
+- **Added: `/clan kick <player> [reason]`** now accepts a plain-text reason and blocks kicking the leader (already true in the GUI, now true in the command too).
+- **Added: color + bold/regular picker for clan name/tag** (see Settings >
+  Rename Clan) - 14 dye-matched colors using only the 16 legacy Minecraft color codes, so it renders identically on Java and Bedrock.

+**Testing note:** this environment has no network access to download the Paper/LuckPerms/PlaceholderAPI/Floodgate jars or run a live Minecraft server, so this pass was a thorough manual code review (brace/reference/type consistency, event-flow tracing, and reasoning through every click path) plus the fixes above - not an actual in-game playtest.
+Please test on a real 1.21.x server after the GitHub Actions build succeeds, and report anything that doesn't behave as expected.

 ## Features

 - **Clan lifecycle** - create, invite, join, leave, kick, disband